-Air chief joins Christmas celebrations
+Air Chief joins Christmas celebrations

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Christmas was celebrated with traditional fervor by the Christian personnel of Pakistan Air Force.
+Islamabad : Christmas was celebrated with traditional fervour by the Christian personnel of Pakistan Air Force.

 To mark this historic day, special masses were held at churches situated at all PAF Bases/installations, where Christian personnel of PAF gathered and prayed for the prosperity and solidarity of Pakistan.